Super Robot Monkey Team Hyperforce Go!: Broadcast

 Super Robot Monkey Team Hyperforce Go! premiered on ABC Family's Jetix programming block on September 18, 2004.
 It also aired on Toon Disney's Jetix block, until the Jetix programming block was taken off of ABC Family in August 2006, and the series began to air exclusively on Toon Disney.
 The show was planned to air on ABC Kids on September 17, 2005, but it was scrapped.
-It was shown on Jetix UK from January 1, 2005 until July 22, 2006.
+It was shown on Jetix UK from January 1, 2005, until July 22, 2006.
 In 2005, Super Robot Monkey Team Hyperforce Go! aired on Champ TV in South Korea.
 The entire series was broadcast in the United Kingdom on GMTV's Toonattik.
 In Ireland, it was released on RTÉ Two as part of "The Den" children's programming block.
 In 2007, the series was released on Mio TV in Singapore.

 The series was produced for widescreen, but originally shown cropped due to network restrictions.

 Home media

 Super Robot Monkey Team Hyperforce Go! was later made available to stream on Disney+.

-It never got the season sets, but it did had 3 DVD discs with one episode that comes with the action figures, they got episodes "Flytor", "Lords of Soturix 7" and "Planetoid Q".